Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

 While defining a “lewd act” under PC 288(b)(2) might seem straightforward, the actual definition is a bit more complex.

-- “willfully and lewdly commits a lewd or lascivious act on the body, with intent of arousal, appealing to, or gratifying lust, passions, or sexual desires of that person or the child, is guilty of a felony lewd act.”
+- “willfully and lewdly commits a lewd or lascivious act on the body, with the intent of arousal, appealing to, or gratifying lust, passions, or sexual desires of that person or the child, is guilty of a felony lewd act.”

 Readers should note that while Penal Code 288(a) defines lewd acts against children, it also prohibits the same unlawful behavior against dependents.